evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

 * Expiration Date ➡️ the date the permit will expire
 * Job Start Date ➡️ the data the job started

-Once the join was finalized and saved out as a new named file, a Construction Activity Present field was created recoding the Job Type fields (one for each Job Type) to a 0-1 using the following expression:
+Once the join was finalized and saved out as a newly named file, a Construction Activity Present field was created recoding the Job Type fields (one for each Job Type) to a 0-1 using the following expression:

     if Job Type is NOT NULL or aJob Type is NOT NULL or dJob Type is NOT NULL == 1 else 0